MediaComem/comem-webdev/subjects/masrad-intro/README.md

 ### Delivery

 Each person or group must send an e-mail **no later than May 8th 2017** to Olivier Ertz with
-* either the link to your source code repository on GitHub or with an archive of your source code (don't forget to comment it!)
+* either the link to your Git source code repository (e.g. on GitHub) or with an archive of your source code (don't forget to comment it!)
 * only what is required to make your app run and use CDN links in your final delivery
 * a documentation (e.g. README file) that presents your approach, the organization of your solution and optionally some information to know to make it run